rtacr/Star_Project/README.md

 # Star_Project

+Convert your star photo array into videos.

-#How To Use?
+# How To Use?
 Copy all the photos to photos folder, run the main.py and it will create 2 videos.
 And you can see full star trail in the last image in out folder.

-#Requirements
+# Requirements
--Python
+-Python <br/>
--PIL
+-PIL <br/>
--NUMPY
+-NUMPY <br/>
 -CV2